 Prior to joining BerlinRosen, Laura served as Deputy Press Secretary for the Obama campaign in Colorado, where she helped garner statewide attention for the work of the Obama Administration on issues from education to women's health to renewable energy.
 Before joining the campaign, she worked as Deputy Press Secretary in U.S. Senator Michael Bennet's Washington office, where she worked with national and Colorado media to help build a reputation for Sen. Bennet as a results-driven leader in the Senate.
 Laura also served in the press operation of Sen. Bennet's successful 2010 election.

 A native of Washington, DC, Laura graduated from Syracuse University with a dual degree in newspaper journalism and political science.

-Giovanna Frank-Vitale is an Account Director in BerlinRosen’s national issue advocacy practice.
-Giovanna manages media relations and strategic communications for economic research organizations and some of the low-wage worker movements at the center of tackling income inequality in the United States.
-She advises her clients including the National Employment Law Project, the Fight for $15 and Teamsters Local 1224 on sharp media strategies, powerful messages and effective campaign plans.
+Giovanna Vitale Sheerin is a Vice President in BerlinRosen’s national practice who manages media relations and strategic communications for labor and economic justice organizations and campaigns.
+She advises her clients including the Teamsters, plaintiffs’ law firm Cohen Milstein and the Communications Workers of America on sharp media strategies, powerful messages and effective campaign plans.

 Giovanna joined BerlinRosen after managing publicity and national media outreach for multiple clients at Fenton, where she worked with the Robert Wood Johnson Foundation, the Annie E. Casey Foundation, the Centers for Disease Control and Prevention and TEDMED.
 Previously, Giovanna worked in health policy communications at Burness Communications in the Washington, DC area.
 She has worked on a number of political campaigns, including Obama for America’s 2008 Ohio operation and now Senator Chris Murphy’s first House race in Connecticut.